baltuni/Calcium-Correlation-Tool/README.md

 **Execute** `1_generate_masks.ipynb` **to segment cells in your microscopy data:**
 - Open the notebook in **VSCode**.
 - Load raw microscopy images from the specified directory.
-- Define segmentation parameters (`occurrence_limit`, `dist_limit`).
+- Run the segmentation pipeline using **Cellpose**, splitting large files into chunks.
-- Use **Cellpose** to segment cells.
+- Relabel masks across chunks for consistent cell tracking.
 - Run the segmentation pipeline and generate cell masks.
-- Save the segmented masks for further analysis.
+- Save segmented masks as `.tif` files.

-### **📗 Analyze & Refine Masks**
+### **📗 Track & Refine Masks**
 **Execute** `2_tracking_refinement.ipynb` **to track and refine cell segmentation:**
 - Load segmented masks from the previous step.
-- Use a tracking algorithm to assign unique IDs to cells across frames.
+- Filter cells by occurrence (`get_common_cells`).
-- Apply filtering (`get_common_cells`) to remove unreliable labels.
+- Add a **Napari Points Layer** for manual removal of missegmented labels.
-- Use **Napari** for manual correction of incorrectly placed labels.
+- Calculate cell intensities and centers of mass using `cct_utils`.
-- Ensure temporal consistency of cell masks.
+- Save the tracking and refinement results as `.pkl` files for correlation analysis.
-- Save the refined segmentation and tracking results.
+- Important: Ensure you have run `1_generate_masks.ipynb` before this.

-### **📘 Perform Correlation Analysis**
+### **📘 Correlation Analysis**
 **Execute** `3_correlation_analysis.ipynb` **to analyze fluorescence intensity correlations:**
-- Load `.pkl` files containing tracked cell data.
+- Load `.pkl` tracking data and corresponding raw images/masks.
-- Load raw microscopy images and corresponding segmented masks.
+- Normalize and smooth intensity traces for each cell.
-- Compute fluorescence intensity variations over time for each cell.
+- Calculate cross-correlations and identify significant correlations via null distribution.
-- Perform correlation analysis between different cells.
+- Generate LaTeX tables of top and bottom correlation pairs.
-- Visualize and filter significant correlations using **Napari**.
+- Visualize correlation networks and centers of mass in **Napari**.
-- Save correlation plots and tables for further analysis.
+- Important: Ensure you have run `2_tracking_refinement.ipynb` before this.

 </details>